tutstechnology/k8s-crio-install/README.md

 _The installation simulation is based on a Master server and two Workers server nodes.
 For each step, there is information (master or worker) indicating where the configuration and deployment should be performed._

+Versions used:
+Kubernetes: 1.20
+CRI-O: 1.20

+**IMPORTANT:** You can modify the versions by changing the variables exemplified in this document.

 **In this installation plan, we will use the following servers / ip:**